 Can I file a claim if the truck that hit me was from out of state?

 Many commercial trucks travel through Kentucky as they haul cargo throughout the country.
 If you are involved in an accident with one, the fact that the truck itself is registered in another state is irrelevant to your ability to file a lawsuit.
 As long as the tractor-trailer accident occurred within the state of Kentucky, a claim can be brought against the at-fault party in civil court.

 The investigation may be slightly more difficult, but a truck being from out of state has little to no bearing on your ability to be awarded full compensation for all you’ve been through.
-The attorneys at Wilt & Associates can explain all of this in more detail at a consultation.
+The attorneys at Wilt Injury Lawyers can explain all of this in more detail at a consultation.